 - If the 2 percent target is achieved, Germany could potentially construct onshore turbines with a total capacity of 165 GW, the draft law said.
 Less than 1 percent of Germany’s land area is currently designated for potential wind turbine construction and about 0.5 percent is actually being used

-Change to species protection rules to allow for more wind energy utilisation (in parliament & should be passed before summer break)
+Change to species protection rules to allow for more wind energy utilisation (parliament has made changes; vote planned for 7 July)

 - One of the major obstacles to wind power deployment in recent years has been the drawn-out planning procedure (up to 5-8 years) that delayed new capacity addition and deterred investors.
 The reasons for this included the wide range of rules on species protection around new constructions (i.e. wind turbines).
 The government wants to reduce the permit procedure to 2 to 3 years during the current legislative period